 Benefits of genealogy

-So, if you want to settle a dispute over a family heirloom, curious whether your great-grandfather actually was at Dunkirk, or if you really are related to Abraham Lincoln then genealogy research can help you to discover the truth.
+So, if you want to settle a dispute over a family heirloom, are curious whether your great-grandfather actually was at Dunkirk, or if you are related to Abraham Lincoln then genealogy research can help you to discover the truth.

 Why Do You Research Your Family History?